 Washington Health System is a community-based organization in Washington, Pennsylvania, that cares for patients at multiple locations across a three-county radius.
 Despite the system’s wide array of services, it faced an all-too familiar challenge for hospitals near major cities: Community members were traveling to nearby Pittsburgh for care.
-In this case study, we explain the challenge for the WHS marketing team was letting people know the same services were available closer to home at WHS and how custom content allowed them to achieve that goal.
+In this case study, we explain the challenge for the WHS marketing team of letting people know the same services were available closer to home at WHS and how custom content allowed them to achieve that goal.

 To introduce the community to the system’s physicians and capabilities, the WHS marketing team began publishing a newsletter called YourHealthRx.
 However, the newsletter was time-intensive for their small internal marketing team.
 Also, there were no metrics in place to measure engagement, making it difficult to evaluate the returns on all the work the team was putting in.
 Even more concerning, the hard-sell content didn’t seem to resonate with readers.
 Following the publication of each issue, the marketing team received multiple calls from community members who wanted to be removed from the publication’s mailing list.